 When I was thinking of what I didn’t like about this backpack I was a little stuck.

-Apart from the fact it is a backpack (I would rather a nice suitcase but in India it’s not ideal) there isn’t much.
+Apart from the fact it is a backpack (I would rather have a nice suitcase but in India, it’s not ideal), there isn’t much.

 It would be nice if it came with a rain cover attached underneath so I didn’t lose it or have to buy my own.